-One of the most common defects that I find in old Minneapolis and Saint Paul houses is a missing cleanout plug in the floor drain – especially during Truth In Sale of Housing Evaluations.
-A missing cleanout plug can allow hazardous sewer gas into the home, and often indicates a clogged floor drain.
+One of the most common defects at old Minneapolis and Saint Paul houses is a missing cleanout plug in the floor drain.
+When we find this during a Truth In Sale of Housing Evaluation in Minneapolis, it’s actually a required repair item.
+A missing cleanout plug can allow hazardous sewer gas into the home and often indicates a clogged floor drain.
 To learn why and how, read on.

-A missing cleanout plug usually means one of two things:
+If you have an existing floor drain with a missing cleanout plug, it usually means one of two things:

-- The drain was clogged, someone removed the cleanout plug to clean the drain, and they forgot to put the plug back in.
+- The drain was clogged, someone removed the cleanout plug to clean the drain, and they forgot to replace the plug.